nulib/accessibility-demo/README.md

-# NUL Accessibility Demo
+# Northwestern Libraries Accessibility Demos

-This app will serve as a playground to prep accessibility related demos for workshops and presentations for Northwestern University Libraries
+This app will serve as a playground for accessibility related demos Northwestern Libraries uses in workshops and presentations.

+View the demos website